Windowsfreak/spotmap/README.md

 this repository will be reflected on our server hosted at [map.parkour.org](https://map.parkour.org/).
 ## Release History
+### [0.2.3] - 2018-05-06
+Added:
+- Invisible Captchas for new spot creation
+- Lazy load scripts (e.g. reCAPTCHA) on form load
+- Translations for new form fields

+Changed:
+- Navigates to login on form load when username missing
+- Headers sent for new spot creation

+Fixed:
+- GPS pans map on page load
+- Users can now click through GPS circle
+- Restore saved spots when username missing
+- Translations for spot features

 ### [0.2.2] - 2018-04-19
 Added:
 - Clickable images in spot description